Friendship has always been important to me. Never more than now.

 “The measure of depth is trust.
 Trust is engendered by the things you share, since that makes their actions predictable.
 The more shared experiences you have, the more predictable they become….
 The more settings in which you see a friend, the more you can trust that person.
 The person you only see in one setting can’t be relied upon in other settings… Emotional connection is what switches someone from an acquaintance to a friend.” – Ben Casnocha on the Many Sides of Friendship

-I guess that is why off-sites are powerful – you get to see your colleagues in a different light, when they’re hopefully relaxed and you can learn about them in a non-work context.
+I guess that’s why off-sites are powerful.
+You get to see your colleagues in a different light, they’re relaxed and you can learn about them in a non-work context.

 Proximity and Frequency